 Students who receive a penalty for academic dishonesty forfeit the right to withdraw from the class or the College without penalty unless the faculty member allows it.
-The faculty shall inform the student in writing of the penalty and of the right to an appeal to the Academic Standards Committee, with a copy to the provost and vice president for academic affairs.
-The provost and vice president for academic affairs will refer any repeat offense, or any particularly egregious first offense, to the Academic Standards Committee, which may recommend a more severe penalty than that imposed by the faculty member.
-The student may appeal in writing to the Academic Standards Committee to have the phrase "for cheating" removed from his/her academic transcript following graduation from the College.
+The faculty member shall inform the student in writing of the penalty and of the right to an appeal to the Academic Standards Committee, with a copy to the Provost and Vice President for Academic Affairs.
+The Provost and Vice President for Academic Affairs will refer any repeat offense, or any particularly egregious first offense, to the Academic Standards Committee, which may recommend a more severe penalty than that imposed by the faculty member.